Charges filed against man accused of deadly Buffalo medical clinic shooting

 BUFFALO, Minn. – Armed with four pipe bombs, one handgun and a Ziploc bag full of ammunition, Gregory Ulrich caught the public bus outside his motel Tuesday morning and rode the short trip to Allina Health Clinic.

 "He went to the Allina clinic with a loaded 9-millimeter semiautomatic handgun.
-He went to the Allina clinic with some improvised explosive devices equipped with gunpowder with a fuse ignition," said Wright County Brian Lutes in Ulrich's first court appearance Thursday.
+He went to the Allina clinic with some improvised explosive devices equipped with gunpowder with a fuse ignition," Wright County Attorney Brian Lutes said at Ulrich's first court appearance Thursday.
 "He went to the clinic knowing that he was going to shoot that clinic up.
 He went to the clinic knowing he was going to ignite those bombs, and that's just what he did."

-Ulrich, sitting in a wheelchair, was silent throughout the hearing, other then to pronounce his name.
+Ulrich, sitting in a wheelchair, was silent throughout the hearing, other than to pronounce his name.
 When Wright County District Judge Michele Davis asked if he had anything to say, Ulrich declined.

-But Buffalo police were unable to access the official reason for the dismissal, the source added, while declining to say why, other than that police did nothing wrong.
+Buffalo police were unable to access further details about the reason for the dismissal, the source added, while declining to say why, other than that police did nothing wrong.

+A message for Buffalo police chief Pat Budke was not returned Thursday.

-Wright County Sheriff Sean Deringer said his office and prosecutors asked the courts this week for permission to release Ulrich's gun-related records, but that request was denied by Judge Stephen Halsey, explaining that the Sheriff's Office and the County Attorney's Office do not have legal standing to compel release of the private records.
+Wright County Sheriff Sean Deringer said his office and prosecutors asked the courts this week for permission to release Ulrich's gun-related records, but Judge Stephen Halsey denied that request because the Sheriff's Office and the County Attorney's Office do not have legal standing to compel release of the private records.

 "In Minnesota, gun permit [to purchase] data is very private," Deringer said.
 "So we have to be very careful about what we release.
 I can't even tell you that he made an application. … I can't even tell you that we don't have data or we do have data."

-In a news conference after the hearing, Deringer praised the more than 70 law enforcement officers from multiple agencies who "fearlessly" entered the volatile scene, along with the clinic's staff who rushed to help the victims.
+At a news conference, he praised the more than 70 law enforcement officers from multiple agencies who "fearlessly" entered the volatile scene, along with clinic staffers who rushed to help the victims.

 "Probably like no other time in our nation's history have we celebrated our health care workers," Deringer said.
 "They've been on the front line every day when they come to work. … If you can imagine the health care workers in that clinic, doctors and nurses caring for their own workers in that clinic after they've been shot.
 I can't imagine what that looked like for them."

-The charges provide more details into the events leading up to and directly following the grim scene that took place in the clinic Tuesday, including allegations that Ulrich recorded a rambling video message shortly before the ambush — which prosecutors say is evidence of premeditation — hinting at grievances with his medical care and stating "his intent to go to that clinic to inflict damage."
+The charges provide more details into the events leading up to and directly following the scene in the clinic Tuesday, including allegations that Ulrich recorded a rambling video message shortly before the ambush — which prosecutors say is evidence of premeditation — hinting at grievances with his medical care and stating "his intent to go to that clinic to inflict damage."

+After firing into the clinic and igniting the explosives, Ulrich directed officers to "back away and he would surrender."
+The room smelled of burnt gunpowder when police entered.
+The five gunshot victims received immediate attention from officers.
+Three were rushed away by air ambulance, and two were taken in ground vehicles to hospitals.
+Investigators determined a "cylinder-shaped object" ripped a large hole through the lower part of the exterior sliding door leading to the lobby.

 "While I know that we have had previous threats by Mr. Ulrich, I also want you to know that there has been nothing recent in the past several months or even a year that we would have taken immediate action, or try to circumvent or prevent what happened Tuesday morning," said Deringer.
-"If we are going to push blame, I ask that people push blame where blame is due, and that's on the suspect that decided to go into a Buffalo clinic to victimize people who are truly trying to help their communities every day when they go to work."
+"If we are going to push blame, I ask that people push blame where blame is due, and that's on the suspect that decided to go into a Buffalo clinic to victimize people who are truly trying to help their communities every day."

 Ulrich had dozens of interactions with police.
-A local church called the police after Ulrich sent them a disturbing letter.
-Ulrich was convicted of two DWIs, an open bottle offense and several crimes related to possessing illegal drugs, including huffing glue in a public park, according to court and police records.
+A local church called police after he sent it a disturbing letter.
+He was convicted of two DWIs, an open-bottle offense and crimes related to possessing illegal drugs, including huffing glue in a public park, according to court and police records.

-Lutes said most of Ulrich's behavior rated below felony level — meaning they were dealt with by police and city prosecutors — and his office had not encountered with him since a drunken driving charge in 2006.
+Lutes said most of Ulrich's behavior rated below felony level — meaning they were dealt with by police and city prosecutors — and his office had not encountered him since a 2006 drunken driving incident.

 Andy Mannix • 612-673-4036